eeriemyxi/dotfiles/docs/neovim.md

 - `:%s/hello/hwello` this will replace first "hello" in every line of the file. `%` selects the entire file.
-- `:%s/hello/hwello/g` this will replace all "hello" of the file. `%` selects the entire file. `/g` will apply it to every match rather the first one.
+- `:%s/hello/hwello/g` this will replace all "hello" of the file. `%` selects the entire file. `/g` will apply it to every match rather the first one in a line.
 - `:%s/^/something` this will add "something" to the start of every line.
 - `:%s/$/something` this will add "something" to the end of every line.